jessepav/lacygoill-wiki-backup/floating_point/glossary.md

 # u
 ## ulp

+Gap between a floating-point number `x` and:

+   - the next larger floating-point number, if `x > 0`,
+   - the previous smaller floating-point number, if `x < 0`

-Short for *unit in the last place*.
+ulp is short for *unit in the last place*.

-### What's its value?

-It depends on the value of the floating-point number you consider.
+---

 For a floating-point number `x` given by: